TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrollmentiosmac.md

 The following is a list of errors that end users might see while enrolling iOS devices in Intune.

-<b>Error Message:  Device Cap Reached<br>
+Error Message:  Device Cap Reached

-* The user must remove one of his or her currently enrolled mobile devices from the Company Portal before enrolling another.<br>
+* The user must remove one of his or her currently enrolled mobile devices from the Company Portal before enrolling another.

-<b>Error Message:  No Enrollment Policy, APNSCertificateNotValid or AccountNotOnboarded<br>
+Error Message:  No Enrollment Policy, APNSCertificateNotValid or AccountNotOnboarded

 * The Apple Push Notification Service (APNs) provides a channel to reach out to enrolled iOS devices.
-If the steps to get an APNs certificate were not performed, or if the APNs certificate has expired, then enrollment attempts will fail, and this message will appear.<br>
+If the steps to get an APNs certificate were not performed, or if the APNs certificate has expired, then enrollment attempts will fail, and this message will appear.

-<b>Error Message:  DeviceTypeNotSupported<br>
+Error Message:  DeviceTypeNotSupported

-* Ensure that your user's device is running iOS version 8.0 or later.<br>
+* Ensure that your user's device is running iOS version 8.0 or later.

-<b>Error Message:  MdmAuthorityNotDefined<br>
+Error Message:  MdmAuthorityNotDefined<br>

-* The mobile device management authority has not been designated in Intune.<br>
+* The mobile device management authority has not been designated in Intune.

 ## **Recommended documents**